FAQ

 The Verpackungsgesetz (Packaging Act) defines reusable packaging as follows:

 All of these constituent elements must be satisfied cumulatively; even the appropriate incentive system is mandatory.
-Where a producer/distributor sells exclusively reusable packaging, the system participation, registration and recovery requirements do not apply to them.
+Where a producer/distributor sells exclusively reusable packaging, the system participation and recovery requirements do not apply to them.

 Yoghurt jar example:

-(1) The packaging is not explicitly exempt from the deposit requirement due to its design.
-Exemptions from the deposit requirement insofar apply exhaustively to square, gable-top or cylindrical beverage cartons, or tubular bags for beverages made from polyethylene, or foil stand-up pouches.
+(2) Certain single-use beverage packaging is expressly exempt from the deposit obligation due to its design.
+Exemptions apply exhaustively to square, gable-top or cylindrical beverage cartons, or tubular bags for beverages made from polyethylene, or foil stand-up pouches.

-As an exception, single-use beverage packaging subject to deposit is not subject to system participation (section 12 VerpackG).
+Single-use beverage packaging subject to deposit must participate in the DPG's deposit scheme (DPG Deutsche Pfandsystem GmbH, dpg-pfandsystem.de) (section 31 (1) VerpackG); it is not subject to system participation (section 12 VerpackG).
 This exemption from the system participation requirement applies to packaging aids for closing the single-use beverage packaging subject to deposit, such as screw caps, lids and crown caps.
-The exemption from the deposit requirement also applies to the labels of single-use beverage packaging subject to deposit, since they are considered to be product components of the beverage packaging.
+The exemption from the system participation requirement also applies to the labels of single-use beverage packaging subject to deposit, since they are considered to be components of the beverage packaging.

 Whether packaging 'typically' accumulates as waste with private final consumers depends on a forward-looking assumption (ex ante analysis).
 It does not depend on whether a specific item of packaging can be proven to have accumulated as waste with a private final consumer; a generalised assessment needs to be made.